splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s.rst

 * To send data to ``splunkObservability``:

    * ``splunkObservability.accessToken``.
-Your Splunk Observability org access token with ingest authorization scope.
+Your Splunk Observability Cloud org access token with ingest authorization scope.
 See :ref:`admin-org-tokens`.
    * ``splunkObservability.realm``.
 Splunk realm to send telemetry data to.
 The default is ``us0``.
 See :new-page:`realms <https://dev.splunk.com/observability/docs/realms_in_endpoints/>`.

 .. note:: The default Splunk platform index used by the Collector for Kubernetes is ``main``.